 How NZRIS will work

-NZRIS will use a technology solution that will allow data to be held in one place and presented in a way that is user friendly and manageable.
+NZRIS is a technology solution that will allow data to be held in one place and presented in a way that is user friendly and manageable.

 As NZRIS matures, it is expected to contain two main types of data: data about funding and other resources that enable research to happen; and data about the research activity itself.
 Data about funding and other resources will generally include the name of the research fund or other resource, its purpose, how it is being distributed and who it is distributed to.
 Data about research activity will generally include the name of the project and outputs.
 Both types of data will include the names of organisations and individuals involved in the research.

 The data will be provided by organisations that fund research and organisations that undertake research, referred to as “NZRIS data providers”.
 Examples of data providers include organisations that fund research, such as the Health Research Council, the Ministry of Business, Innovation and Employment and the Royal Society Te Apārangi and organisations that undertake research such as Crown Research Institutes, universities and others.